 Ensure your lender does not offer prepayment penalties before making your final payment.

 If you can't handle doing extra payments each month, you can add one more payment for a total of 13 payments for your principal annually.
 Try to make extra payments yearly and you may be able to reduce your term as much as 7 years.
 This is where your budgeting skills come in handy.

 Common sources for extra payment include unnecessary expenses such as:

 Moreover, you can get funding from your holiday bonus, tax refund, or inheritance payout to make lump sum payments.

 Refinancing your mortgage when rates are lower

-- you want to cash out equity to fund other investments in business or other important areas
+- They want to cash out equity to fund other investments in business, pay off other high-interest debts, or fund other important areas of their lives.

 To help you get started, you can use the above rate table to find the best mortgage rates in your area.

 Refinancing is an expensive process.
 Because you are getting a new mortgage, you must pay the attendant closing costs, which is usually 3% to 6% of your loan.
 By refinancing, you often agree to increase your payments today so you can pay less tomorrow.
 Because of the costs, only consider refinancing if you plan to stay in your current home long-term.
 As a general rule of thumb a 2% drop in interest rates almost guarantees savings by refinancing.
 Though other lenders may say 1% savings is enough, it would be better if you can significantly lower the interest rate.
 This in turn helps lower your monthly payment.